 4 – Benedictine Monastery of San Nicolò l’Arena

-A 10-minute walk from Catania Cathedral is the monastery of San Nicolò l’Arena, a jewel of the late Sicilian Baroque style, it is one of the largest Benedictine buildings in Europe.
+Ten minute walking from Catania Cathedral is the monastery of San Nicolò l’Arena, a jewel of the late Sicilian Baroque style, it is one of the largest Benedictine buildings in Europe.

 The monastic building, which was founded in the 1500’s and has developed up to today, is an example of architectural integration throughout the periods, marked by multiple transformations.
 Today it is a UNESCO World Heritage Site.